ebzzry/ebzzry.github.io/en/src/verb-tenses.md

 ======================

 <div class="center">April 6, 2016</div>
-<div class="center">Updated: May 13, 2016</div>
+<div class="center">Updated: March 31, 2017</div>

+>“The difference between ordinary and extraordinary is that little extra.”<br>
+>―Jimmy Johnson

 *Click [here](/en/verb-tenses-condensed) for the condensed version.*

 To read, write, and speak better English, learning the qualities and peculiarities between the different verb tenses is important.
-Knowing how to and when to use them will enable you have a better appreciation of not only English, but also languages in general.
+Knowing how to and when to use them will enable you have a better appreciation of not only English, but also of languages in general.

 Table of contents